What do Firms Gain from Patenting? The Case of the Global ICT Industry: Related literature

-Looking into specific domains, \cite{henry2010intellectual} discuss the case of solutions for slowing down climate change and enhancing environmental protection, where patenting is most problematic.
+Looking into specific domains, \cite{henry2010intellectual} discuss solutions for slowing down climate change and enhancing environmental protection, where patenting is most problematic.
 In particular, they sketch the case study of research in genetically modified organisms, where a different regime has brought more comprehensive social benefits.
-Interestingly, \cite{moser2013patents} and \cite{van2018patent} review other cases in economic history when, in the absence of modern IPR regimes, different forms of protection or even knowledge sharing were also able to accompany waves of essential innovations.
+Interestingly, \cite{moser2013patents} and \cite{van2018patent} review other cases in economic history when, in the absence of modern IPR regimes, different forms of protection or knowledge sharing could also accompany waves of essential innovations.
 Eventually, \cite{cimoli2014intellectual} discuss how modern IPR regimes could represent an obstacle to knowledge diffusion in developing countries, which may need to imitate prosperous developed countries to boost economic growth.
-Yet, on the other front of the controversy, other scholars stress that IPR protection should be even more critical in modern times if one considers the strategic role that intangible assets play for the economic potential of regions and countries \citep{ziedonis2008apparent, haskel2018capitalism}.